sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ####Pull Requests

-* Used to request that a fork is merged or "pulled" into an upstream repository
+* Used to request that a forked repository is merged or "pulled" into its associated upstream repository
 * This allows the upstream repository owner the discretion of which forks can be merged
-* Enables one to submit code to any public repository
+* Enables one to safely and freely submit code to any public repository

 [Example](https://github.com/sf-wdi-14/notes/pulls)